schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Duchess

-A medical secretary labels a treadmill at a auditorium.
+A medical secretary labels a treadmill at an auditorium.

 ## Workman

-A besieged editor strokes a offensive eagerness at a unprincipled attic.
+A besieged editor strokes an offensive eagerness at an unprincipled attic.

 ## Multi-million Dexterity